unovue/detypes/README.md

 There are lots of tools for transpiling TypeScript into plain JavaScript (`tsc`, `babel`, `swc`, `esbuild`, `sucrase` etc.) but none of them is perfectly suitable for this specific use case.
 Most of them don't preserve the formatting at all. `sucrase` comes close, but it doesn't remove comments attached to TypeScript-only constructs.

-`detype` uses [Babel](https://babeljs.io/), a small Babel plugin to remove comments attached to TypeScript-only constructs, and [Prettier](https://prettier.io/) under the hood.
+`detypes` uses [Babel](https://babeljs.io/), a small Babel plugin to remove comments attached to TypeScript-only constructs, and [Prettier](https://prettier.io/) under the hood.
 For Vue files, it also uses the tools from the [VueDX project](https://github.com/vuedx/languagetools).

 ## Magic comments